-If you’re thinking about pension transfers, you need to know that if the value of your pension pot is more than £30,000 you need to be very careful and get professional advice.
+If you’re thinking about transferring or accessing your pension, and the value of your pension pot is £30,000 or more, you must get professional advice.

 Pensions fall into two main types – defined contribution (also known as ‘money purchase’ or ‘DC’) pension schemes and defined benefits (also known as ‘final salary’ or ‘DB’) pension schemes.